 Penny Royal Adventures

 Right in the heart of Launceston is the Brisbane Street Mall main shopping district.
 Explore the Brisbane Street Arcade and the Quadrant mall, for hidden treasures.
-If you are interested in markets, head to the Launceston Harvest market for some fresh Tasmanian produce, on every Saturday from 8:30am-12:30pm in Cimitiere Street (opposite the Albert Hall) or the Esk Market every Sunday 9am-2pm at the Launceston Showgrounds.
+If you are interested in markets, head to the Launceston Harvest market for some fresh Tasmanian produce, on every Saturday from 8:30am-12:30pm in Cimitiere Street or the Esk Market every Sunday 9am-2pm at the Launceston Showgrounds.
 In nearby Evandale, is popular Evandale Market, open every Sunday 8am-1:30pm.
 Continuing past Evandale is Ben Lomond National Park where the mountain provides spectacular alpine scenery and a great opportunity for a ski in the winter months.

 North of Launceston on the A7, are the Tamar Island Wetlands Walk and Grindelwald Swiss Village.
 Exeter Bakery is an excellent stop for a coffee and a treat, before heading into Beaconsfield, famous for the local mining and the Beaconsfield Mining and Heritage Centre.